Revive! Refresh! Renew!

 Before applying the chemical solution, your practitioner will thoroughly cleanse the area to be treated.
 TCA peels often do not require anaesthesia because the solution itself has a numbing effect on the skin.
 At first you may feel a warm or burning sensation followed by stinging.
 Sometimes two or more TCA peel treatments are necessary to achieve the desired results, usually at intervals over one to two months.
 The TCA peel can be used in varying concentrations, the higher concentrations may require oral or liquid anaesthesia medication.

-We also offer the Jessner Power Peel, a powerful medium depth peel with added Kojic Acid to address uneven skin tone.
+We also offer a powerful Jessner medium depth peel with added Kojic Acid to address uneven skin tone.
 This is a layered peel that helps treat acne skin, fine lines, hyperpigmentation and sun damage.

 Our experienced practitioners will be able to provide you with expert advice on what type of peel would be best to treat your particular skin condition.